 - Historic shipwrecks over 75 years old are protected under the Commonwealth Historic Shipwrecks Act 1976.

-- All newly discovered wrecks must be reported to the Museum of Tropical Queensland (see Related Links).
+- All newly discovered wrecks must be reported to the Department of Environment and Heritage Protection.

-- You must have a permit from the Museum of Tropical Queensland (see Related Links) to access a Historic Shipwreck Special Access Area.
+- You must have a permit from the Museum of Tropical Queensland to access Historic Shipwreck Protected Zones.
 There may be special access requirements.

 - You must not interfere with historic shipwrecks.